Joessel-class submarine: Design

-The ships were armed with eight 450 mm torpedo tubes (four in the bow, two stern and two external trainable mounts), with a total of 10 torpedoes and two 75 mm guns.
+The ships were armed with eight 450 mm torpedo tubes (four in the bow, two stern, and two external trainable mounts), with a total of ten torpedoes and two 75 mm guns.

 Ships

 Two Joessel-class submarines were built in the Arsenal de Cherbourg, France.
 The ships were laid down in November 1913, launched between 1917 and 1919, and completed in 1920.
 Joessel received the pennant number Q 109, and Fulton, Q 110.
-It was planned to build six additional ships of this type, numbered Q 115 to Q 120, but the order was canceled in the course of World War I.
+It was planned to build six additional vessels of this type, numbered Q 115 to Q 120, but the order was canceled in the course of World War I.